brigitte-bigi/WhakerPy/README.md

 * open-source: easily add new features and functionalities
 * easily customizable: it's a pure python library in Object-Oriented Programming
 * portable: can be hosted on any web server - as soon as python is available, or used locally
-* it is distributed as a single file module and has no dependencies other than the Python Standard Library.
+* it is distributed as a single folder module and has no dependencies other than the Python Standard Library.

-## Install WhakerPy
+## Get and install WhakerPy

+Get it from it's repository <https://sourceforge.net/projects/whakerpy/> or from Pypi <https://pypi.org/project/whakerpy/>, and get documentation <https://whakerpy.sourceforge.io>.

-### From pypi.org:
+### Install from pypi.org:

 ```bash
 > python -m pip install WhakerPy
 ```

-### From its wheel package:
+### Install from its wheel package:

-Download the wheel file (WhakerPy-xxx.whl) and install it in your python environment with:
+Download the wheel file (WhakerPy-xxx.whl) from it's web page and install it in your python environment with:

 ```bash
 > python -m pip install dist/<WhakerPy-xxx.whl>